Venezuela death toll rises to 13 as protests flare

 "If there's one thing these violent protests have done, it's unite 'Chavismo'," Maduro told state television, using the term for government supporters coined during the 14-year rule of his predecessor, Hugo Chavez.

-The president, a 51-year-old former union activist who has made preserving Chavez's legacy the centerpiece of his rule, accuses opponents of planning a coup backed by Washington.
+The president, a 51-year-old former union activist who has made preserving Chavez's legacy the centrepiece of his rule, accuses opponents of planning a coup backed by Washington.

 ACCUSATIONS FLY